34-Year-Old Man Dies After Hit-And-Run In Bridgewater

 BRIDGEWATER (CBS) — A hit and run left a man dead in Bridgewater early Sunday morning.
 Police responded to the Auburn and Summer Streets intersection for a report of an unconscious person in the road around 12:40 a.m.

 Officers found a 34-year-old man “who had suffered obvious trauma” and it was determined that he was hit by a car.
-Police said he was pronounced dead at the scene.READ MORE: Franklin Man Allegedly Driving 142 MPH Arrested In New Hampshire
+Police said he was pronounced dead at the scene.READ MORE: CVS Scheduled 25,000 COVID Vaccine Appointments For Massachusetts Teachers In 3 Days

-The man’s identity is not being released at this time.READ MORE: 800 Nurses At St. Vincent Hospital In Worcester Preparing To Strike
+The man’s sister identified him as Ian Alexander Dalgliesh of Northboro.READ MORE: Stimulus Check Update: When Might Your $1,400 Economic Relief Payment Arrive?

-Bridgewater Police and Massachusetts State Police are investigating.MORE NEWS: Miscommunication Between State, COVID Vaccine Site In Danvers Leaves Some Without Appointments
+Bridgewater Police and Massachusetts State Police are investigating.MORE NEWS: 800 Nurses At Saint Vincent Hospital In Worcester Go On Strike

 Anyone with information should call Bridgewater Police Detectives at 508-697-6118 or State Police at 508-894-2600.